-- the conservation of the Town's cultural heritage resources by identifying, recognizing, preserving, protecting, improving and managing those resources, including the potential of their adaptive reuse; - b) the integration of the conservation of cultural heritage resources into the Town's general planning approach; and, - the promotion of an understanding and appreciation of the cultural heritage resources of the Town to both residents and visitors.
+- a) the conservation of the Town's cultural heritage resources by identifying, recognizing, preserving, protecting, improving and managing those resources, including the potential of their adaptive reuse; - b) the integration of the conservation of cultural heritage resources into the Town's general planning approach; and, - c) the promotion of an understanding and appreciation of the cultural heritage resources of the Town to both residents and visitors.

-- 2.10.2.1 To continue the identification, management and protection of cultural heritage resources and other heritage matters which affect the Town. - 2.10.2.2 To continue to develop a comprehensive inventory of the Town's cultural heritage resources and to update the Heritage List, as appropriate. - 2.10.2.3 To continue to recognize individual heritage buildings, structures, sites, natural features and landscapes by designating them as heritage properties under Part IV of the Ontario Heritage Act. - 2.10.2.4 To recognize groups of buildings or areas of the Town as heritage areas by designating them as Heritage Conservation Districts under Part V of the Ontario Heritage Act.
+- 2.10.2.1 To continue the identification, management and protection of cultural heritage resources and other heritage matters which affect the Town. - 2.10.2.2 To continue to develop a comprehensive inventory of the Town's cultural heritage resources and to update the Heritage List, as appropriate.

-- 2.10.2.5 To promote the development of private and public financial resources for the preservation and rehabilitation of cultural heritage resources. - 2.10.2.6 To promote the conservation of archaeological resources on lands destined for development or site alteration by requiring their identification, documentation and removal, if necessary.
+- 2.10.2.3 To continue to recognize individual heritage buildings, structures, sites, natural features and landscapes by designating them as heritage properties under Part IV of the Ontario Heritage Act. - 2.10.2.4 To recognize groups of buildings or areas of the Town as heritage areas by designating them as Heritage Conservation Districts under Part V of the Ontario Heritage Act. - 2.10.2.5 To recognize areas of the Town as Character Areas, whose unique, identifiable character contributes to a sense of place and local identity where compatible development, respectful of the character of the area, is anticipated. - 2.10.2.6 To promote the development of private and public financial resources for the preservation and rehabilitation of cultural heritage resources. - 2.10.2.7 To promote the conservation of archaeological resources on lands destined for development or site alteration by requiring their identification, documentation and removal, if necessary.